yale-web-technologies/mirador-annotations/README.md

 		- For use with Mirador, the central thought is to allow both standard annotations which are bound to a canvas, and "targeting" annotations which are bound to another annotation.
 		- layers should be created manually, and when an canvas-bound annotation is entered it will automatically add to a list defined by layer and canvas
-		- Custom Method getAnnotations is an API call method which will return all annotations which are bound to a given canvas, along with all annotations which target it either directly or indirectly (i.e. Annotation 3 targets Annotation 2 which targets standard Annotation 1, which is bound to a canvas)
+		- Custom Method *getAnnotationsForCanvas* is an API call method which will return all annotations which are bound to a given canvas, along with all annotations which target it either directly or indirectly (i.e. Annotation 3 targets Annotation 2 which targets standard Annotation 1, which is bound to a canvas)